newor0599/ignis-workspace/README.md

 # Ignis based workspace
 <img src="preview/v0.94.png">
-This is still in work at progress and very unstable
+This is working in progress and very unstable

 ## V1 milestone
 <br>